robertdavis1/PiX-C2/README.md

 written by NoCow
 email: robert.ant.davis@gmail.com

-This is the server side application for the ICMP C2 project.
-The server will sniff ICMP packets and listen for the data payload of "What shall I do master?".
-If this data is received, a command is sent to the client.
+The ICMP C2 project (ie pingc2) is a client/server application that allows for command and control using only ICMP.
+The server will sniff ICMP packets and pull information from the data payload of the ICMP packet.
+If the proper data is received, a command is sent to the client.
 Command must start with "run <command>".
 Other server options include sleep, sysinfo, more to come.

 ASSUMPTIONS: